115 awards have been conferred across the UK and Ireland in the latest round of Athena SWAN applications.

 “I also pay tribute to our panellists and to colleagues across the sector whose tireless work enables the Charter to be used as such a powerful framework for change.”

-UK awards will be presented in a ceremony at the University of York on 24 June.
-Ireland awards will be presented on 24 October 2019.
+UK awards were presented in a ceremony at the University of York on 24 June 209.
+Ireland awards were presented on 24 October 2019.

 See the story of Athena SWAN infographic.